 The DEA frequently contacts registrants before taking action and attempts to have the registrant voluntarily relinquish their DEA registration in lieu of further action.
 All too often, registrants voluntarily relinquish their DEA registration because of fear of administrative or criminal action, often without having sought legal counsel.

 There are many reasons why you should not surrender your DEA registration.
 For example:

-Two physicians were charged with unlawfully prescribing suboxone while working at Redirections Treatment Advocates (RTA) in Wierton, WV.
-Based on our specific experience in defending addiction medicine providers and Suboxone, Ron Chapman II was asked to join the trial team on this case and other companion cases.
+Two physicians were charged with unlawfully prescribing while working at Redirections Treatment Advocates (RTA) in Wierton, WV.
+Based on our specific experience in defending addiction medicine providers, Ron Chapman II was asked to join the trial team on this case and other companion cases.